melon-dog/wayback/README.md

 - `timeout`: Maximum time in seconds to wait for the status response.

 Returns a `WayBackStatus` object with details about the job's progress or result.
+- `status`: Archiving job status, "pending", "success", "error".
+- `job_id`: The unique identifier of the archiving job to check.
+- `original_url`: The URL to be archived.
+- `screenshot`: Screenshot of the website, if requested (capture_screenshot=1).
+- `timestamp`: Snapshot timestamp.
+- `duration_sec`: Duration of the archiving process.
+- `status_ext`: Error code
+- `exception`: Error
+- `message`: Additional information about the process.
+- `outlinks`: List of processed outlinks (outlinks_availability=1).
+- `resources`: All files downloaded from the web.
+- `archive_url`: Full link to the website via the Wayback Machine

 ## indexed() parameters: